suleymanckr07/suleymanckr07.github.io/README.md

-# Woo: AI Website
+# Turistly Website

-Welcome to the Woo: AI website!
-This project is designed to showcase the Woo: AI social media application, highlighting its features, providing information about the app, and offering download links.
+Welcome to the Turistly website!
+This project is designed to showcase the Turistly social media application, highlighting its features, providing information about the app, and offering download links.

 ## Project Structure